 Today Utilikilts look slightly different on the front, more on the back due to the "switchback" design.

-I better like the original look, but if the new one sells better, it is better.
+I prefer the original look, but if the new one sells better, it is better.
 The successor of The Original is called The Spartan.

 As much as I, in general, like this type of kilts, as much would I prefer that they came with less pockets – if any – and that they would have less metal buttons - if any.
 Probably the intention has been to give the skirted garment a manlier note.
 But a traditional kilt, which definitely is regarded manly, has none of the kind.